 Find other kids on the beach on your last holiday day and teach your kids to pass their toys on.
 The same is valid for inflatable toys and beach rackets sets.

 If your kids have tons of toys, these bags are just great ad easy to pack in your luggage!

 The most beautiful beaches in Crete are often off the beaten track and are not organized.
 That means you must consider everything you might need.

-You will also have to pack drinks and some snacks, toys for the kids or games to keep you entertained, maybe a book or a snorkel and mask set.
+You will also have to pack drinks and some snacks, toys for the kids or games to keep you entertained, and maybe a book or a snorkel and mask set.

-Cooler, lunch, and drinks
+Cooler, Lunch, and Drinks

-Even when some remote beaches can have some form of organization, such as a small bar or taverna, many times they are not enough to cater for the whole beach, so a cooler is always a good idea.
+Even when some remote beaches can have some form of organization, such as a small bar or taverna, many times they are not enough to cater to the whole beach, so a cooler is always a good idea.

 Pack cold water and a good amount of fruit.
 Both will help you stay hydrated.

 If you’re spending long hours lying on the beach privilege comfort over lightweight and choose a thicker mat or an inflatable one that can be used at sea, your back will appreciate it.